This post is a paid partnership with Naturacentric. All opinions expressed are my own.

 Are Adzuki Beans the Same Thing As Red Kidney Beans?

 They are not.
-Adzuki beans are twice as small, contain more protein, antioxidants, iron and fiber.
+Adzuki beans are twice as small, and contain more protein, antioxidants, iron, and fiber.
 They also cook a lot quicker than kidney beans.
 Though Adzuki beans are a lot harder to find in conventional grocery stores than kidney beans.